fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

    */
   void plugin_register_ingest(PLUGIN_HANDLE *handle, INGEST_CB cb, void *data) {
-  MyPluginClass *pluign = (MyPluginClass *)handle;
+  MyPluginClass *plugin = (MyPluginClass *)handle;

           if (!handle)
                   throw new exception();
           plugin->registerIngest(data, cb);
   }

 The plugin should store the callback function pointer and the data associated with the callback such that it can use that information to pass a reading to the south service.
-The following code snipets show how a plugin class might store the callback and data and then use it to send readings into Fledge at a later stage.
+The following code snippets show how a plugin class might store the callback and data and then use it to send readings into Fledge at a later stage.

 .. code-block:: C